MARS-FIAS/Article_AI-MAPE_SA-SGM/README.md

 The data sets must be uncompressed, extracted, and placed under the corresponding subfolders of *Data_Bank*.
 Please use the data set placement guidelines as described over the following section.

 > [!WARNING]
-> The simulation data bank is not available from this GitHub repository.
+> The simulation-inference data bank is not available from this GitHub repository.
 Use the links provided at the beginning of this *README* file.
 Please note, the complete (uncompressed) data bank is around 50 GBs.

 ----